satwikka/SQL-Data-Warehouse-Project/README.md

-# Modern SQL Data Warehouse Project
+# SQL Data Warehouse Project

+## Building a Modern Data Warehouse with SQL Server

-A hands-on data engineering project that demonstrates how to design and build a scalable **SQL Server Data Warehouse** using the **Medallion Architecture**.
-The project covers every stage of the data pipeline—from loading raw CSV files into SQL Server to creating business-ready datasets for reporting and analytics.
+A complete end-to-end Data Engineering and Analytics project that demonstrates how to design, develop, and manage a modern SQL Server Data Warehouse.
+This project covers the entire data lifecycle, including data ingestion, ETL development, data transformation, dimensional modeling, and SQL-based analytical reporting using the Medallion Architecture.

 ---

-# Project Summary
+# Data Warehouse and Analytics Project

-The primary objective of this project is to centralize data from multiple business systems into a single analytical database.
-The warehouse is built using SQL Server and follows industry-standard ETL practices to transform raw operational data into structured, reliable, and analysis-ready information.

-The project demonstrates practical skills in:

-* SQL Development
-* ETL Pipeline Design
-* Data Warehouse Architecture
+Welcome to the **SQL Data Warehouse Project**.

-* Data Modeling
-* Data Quality Management
-* Business Analytics
+This repository showcases how to build a production-style data warehouse capable of transforming raw business data into meaningful insights.
+It follows industry best practices in Data Engineering and Data Analytics while demonstrating how multiple data sources can be integrated into a centralized analytical database.

+Whether you're a student, aspiring Data Engineer, or Data Analyst, this project provides practical experience in building scalable SQL solutions for business intelligence.

 ---

-# Solution Architecture
+# Data Architecture

-The warehouse is organized using the **Medallion Architecture**, which separates data into three logical layers.
+The warehouse is designed using the **Medallion Architecture**, which organizes data into three logical layers to improve maintainability, data quality, and analytical performance.

 ## Bronze Layer

-The Bronze layer acts as the landing zone for all incoming data.
+The Bronze Layer serves as the landing zone for incoming data.

-Data from ERP and CRM source systems is imported exactly as received without applying business transformations.
-This layer preserves the original datasets and serves as the foundation for all downstream processing.
+Raw ERP and CRM datasets are loaded directly into SQL Server without applying business transformations.
+This layer preserves the original source data for traceability and future processing.

-### Responsibilities
+### Characteristics

-* Import CSV files
-* Preserve original source data
-* Perform batch loading
+* Raw Data Storage
+* Batch Processing
+* Full Data Load
-* Reload data using Truncate & Insert
+* Truncate & Insert Strategy
-* Maintain raw datasets
+* No Transformations

 ---

 ## Silver Layer

-The Silver layer focuses on improving data quality.
+The Silver Layer focuses on improving the quality of the data.

-Raw datasets are cleaned, standardized, and transformed into consistent datasets suitable for business use.
-Any inconsistencies, formatting issues, duplicates, or invalid values are handled here.
+After data is loaded into the Bronze Layer, it undergoes cleansing, validation, standardization, and normalization.
+This produces reliable datasets that are suitable for downstream processing.

 ### Data Processing

-* Remove duplicate records
-* Clean invalid values
+* Data Cleansing
+* Missing Value Handling
+* Duplicate Removal
+* Data Standardization
+* Data Normalization
+* Derived Columns
-* Standardize formats
+* Data Enrichment
-* Normalize data
+* Data Validation
-* Generate calculated columns
-* Enrich business information
-* Validate data quality

 ---

 ## Gold Layer

-The Gold layer delivers business-ready information.
+The Gold Layer contains business-ready datasets optimized for reporting and analytics.

-Cleaned datasets are integrated into a dimensional model using a **Star Schema**, making the warehouse optimized for reporting, dashboards, and analytical queries.
+Here, cleaned data is integrated into a Star Schema consisting of Fact and Dimension tables.
+These datasets are designed for efficient analytical queries and business reporting.

 ### Deliverables